WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 This *Hello World* (and further examples) does not necessarily need serverside.

-Opening `index.html` directly from filesystem in browser will work just fine if *asset paths* (JS, CSS, font, image, etc. files), as they are referenced from `index.html` and/or JavaScript & CSS files, are specified with correct relative paths to the referer.
+Opening `index.html` directly from filesystem in browser will work just fine if *asset paths* (JS, CSS, font, image, etc. files), as they are referenced from `index.html` and/or JavaScript & CSS files, are specified with correct relative paths to the referrer.

-The one serverside that will be needed once we get to *webpack-dev-server* will be supplied by *webpack* itself - *webpack-dev-server* fires up Node.js server and will serve files at `http://localhost:<port>/`.
+The one serverside that will be needed once we get to *webpack-dev-server* will be supplied by webpack itself - *webpack-dev-server* fires up Node.js server and will serve files at `http://localhost:<port>/`.
 In that case there will be an option to also serve `index.html` and access it through FQDN.

 Note that there might be cases though where one may need to allow browser to load resources from local filesystem, for example webfonts.

 However if one has webserver running that is able to serve static files, let it serve `public` directory from chapters.
 That would be serving `webpacktest-<chapter>/public` as *webroot*  (in case of *Hello World* serving `webpacktest-01-hello-world/public` as *webroot*).

-A nice tool for that is [Valet Linux](https://cpriego.github.io/valet-linux/), [Valet WSL](https://github.com/valeryan/valet-wsl)(in progress) or [Laravel Valet](https://laravel.com/docs/5.7/valet).
+A nice tool for *serverside* is [Valet Linux](https://cpriego.github.io/valet-linux/), [Valet WSL](https://github.com/valeryan/valet-wsl)(in progress) or [Laravel Valet](https://laravel.com/docs/5.7/valet).
 *Valet* has nothing to do with *Laravel* or *PHP* in this case.
-It supplies *nginx* that serves files from `anydirectory/public` within its [*park*](https://laravel.com/docs/6.x/valet#the-park-command) directory and sets up *DnsMasq*, so that all directories within *park* (more precisely - `public` directories within) are automatically served as `http(s)://directoryname.test`.
+It supplies *nginx* that serves static files from `anydirectory/public` within its [*park*](https://laravel.com/docs/6.x/valet#the-park-command) directory and sets up *DnsMasq*, so that all directories within *park* (more precisely - `public` directories within) are automatically served as `http(s)://directoryname.test`.
-Practical example - if one copies `webpacktest-01-hello-world` (and in the future `webpacktest-<sectionname>`) in a directory where *Valet* is parked, then the chapter code can be accessed using `http(s)://webpacktest-01-hello-world.test` in browser, where `webpacktest-01-hello-world/public` directory contents are served, `index.html` is *autoindexed*.
+Practical example - if one copies `webpacktest-01-hello-world` (and in the future `webpacktest-<sectionname>`) in a directory where *Valet* is parked, then the chapter code can be rendered by visiting `http(s)://webpacktest-01-hello-world.test` in browser, where `webpacktest-01-hello-world/public` directory contents are served, `index.html` is *autoindexed*.
 Although *Valet* is not a requirement for this tut, it is really handy.

 ---
-# Vanilla JavaScript first build
+# First build of JavaScript

 Note for [absolute beginners](https://www.youtube.com/watch?v=r8NZa9wYZ_U).
 All npm as well as webpack commands are executed while being `cd`-ed in the chapter's code directory.
 There is possibility to do `npm --prefix ...` though.
 RTFM@NPM / ask.

 ## Install webpack